 The best way to identify your target consumer is through a target market analysis.
 The first step in this process is by reviewing and analyzing your core base of customers.
 You can better identify target customers by preparing a target market analysis.
 Doing so will help you identify your ideal consumer group and understand them better.
-Likewise, target market examples are useful tools when establishing your business’ position in your ideal market.
+Likewise, target market examples are useful tools when establishing your business’s position in your ideal market.
 This will in turn make your marketing efforts more effective in the long run.

 If you want to expand your bottom line and make better marketing decisions, learn more about your target market so you know who you’re marketing to.

 What is a Target Market?

-Before we jump into establishing your target marketing analysis, we need to identify what we mean by target market.
+Before we jump into establishing your target marketing analysis, we need to identify what we mean by the target market.
 To reach a specific demographic for your products or services you need to establish your target market.
 This can be done by identifying your target consumer by their:

 - Age range